Aljubxri/FlightAdvisor/README.md

 # FlightAdvisor
 By - Mohammed Aljubori

-I made this project because I wanted to make a useful project that also implemented API's and webscraping.
-It was really fun working on this and I will be adding more usescases. (check out the ideas.txt file!)
+I made this project because I wanted to make a useful project that also implemented API's and webscraping. <br> It was really fun working on this and I will be adding more usescases. (check out the ideas.txt file!)

+## Requirments
+Must have:
+* API key from openweathermap (free to sign up)<br>
+* installed beautifulsoup4 (bs4)
+* installed requests. <br>

-## Instructions to run
+## How to run
-Must have beautifulsoup4 (bs4) and requests installed.
-At the moment the input will 100% work for any flights or cities in the US, however international funcionality is being worked on.
+** At the moment the input will 100% work for any flights or cities in the US, however international funcionality is being worked on. **<br>

-## How to start it
 The objects are already initiated in main.py, however it will require a valid US flight number as well (if that option is chosen)
-The following prompts will be given:

 <br>

-## Example output
+## Example outputs
-### ***-Flight-***
+### Flight

 *  	***Here flight AAL642 is used as example***
 ![flight](https://user-images.githubusercontent.com/64828238/147859977-c1702022-90e1-4d8f-a030-c4ec71948e2a.png)